The Augusta woman accused of fatally stabbing her two small children last year in a convenience store restroom will present an insanity defense.

 Jeannette Hawes’ attorney filed a formal notice of defense this week to raise the issue of insanity, mental illness or metal retardation .

 Last week, Barry Middleton of the public defender’s office said Ms. Hawes, 22, was incapable of understanding what she was doing last Nov.
 28 .
 She had been scheduled to stand trial next week, but the mental examination report released to attorneys this week led to a postponement.

 Ms. Hawes faces charges of murder and weapon violations and is accused of stabbing to death her 1-year-old son, Jordan, and 3-year-old daughter, Shakayla, in the restroom of a Lumpkin Road convenience store.

 Public Defender Sam B. Sibley Jr. said Thursday he believes Ms. Hawes’ case will resolve itself without a trial.

 In the days leading up the children’s deaths, family and neighbors described Ms. Hawes as acting stressed and depressed.
 The day before the children’s deaths, Ms. Hawes’ sister called the sheriff’s department for help when she couldn’t find Ms. Hawes or her children.
 That case was closed, however, when an officer found Ms. Hawes at her Lumpkin Road apartment.

 According to court documents, the circumstances of the case raised concerns about Ms. Hawes’ capacity to understand the difference between right and wrong at the time her children were killed.

 Ms. Hawes was no stranger to violence.
-When she was 10, authorities said, she witnessed her 14-year-old sister's death.
-Nicole Hawes was killed on Nov.
-18, 1995, by a stray bullet during a drive-by shooting in Underwood Homes.
+When she was 10, authorities said, she witnessed her 14-year-old sister’s murder.
+Nicole Hawes was killed Nov.
+18, 1995 by a stray bullet during a drive-by shooting in Underwood Homes.